-Most often they are used to promote the start of a sale or event, or to bring attention to a time-limited offer.
+Most often a countdown timer is added to promote the start of a sale or event, or to bring attention to a time-limited offer.

 When planning for your countdown timer, you want to consider the following: